Healthy Homes Assessment Haumoana

 Beginning 1 July 2023

-• All households which are rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All households which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date when the tenancy started.

-Beginning 1 July 2024
+Starting 1 July 2024

-• All rentals homes must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All rentals homes must be in compliance with the Healthy Homes Standard regardless of when the tenancy first began.

 Unreasonable Gaps & Holes